Eviction Diversion Tracker

 Welcome to the Eviction Diversion Tracker, a Texas Housers resource that allows users to understand and interpret data related to our efforts to make evictions in Texas rare and fair.
 The resource currently consists of two dashboards:

-- Emergency Rental Assistance Dashboard: Tracks the efficiency and equitability of Covid-19 rent relief distribution in Texas.
+- Emergency Rental Assistance Dashboard (Archived): Tracks the efficiency and equitability of Covid-19 rent relief distribution in Texas.

 You can explore both dashboards below.

 This dashboard visualizes what we know about the state of evictions in Texas, based on eviction case numbers reported to the Texas Office of Court Administration by local Justice of the Peace courts in the state.

 Get information about evictions cases for Texas and individual counties: